Andrew Doyle (comedian): Publications

 Doyle is the co-author with Tom Walker of Jonathan Pie: Off the Record (2017).
 He is also the author of Titania McGrath's Woke: A Guide to Social Justice (2019).
 It was positively received by a large number of celebrities including Ricky Gervais, as well as numerous right-leaning commentators.
 It was negatively reviewed by Alex Clark in The Guardian, writing that Doyle was making a cheap shot by poking fun at identity politics.
 Doyle used the Titania McGrath pseudonym for My First Little Book of Intersectional Activism (2020), published by Little, Brown in September 2020.
 He is the author of Free Speech and Why It Matters (2021) and The New Puritans: How the Religion of Social Justice Captured the Western World (2022).

 Political views

 Doyle describes himself as left-wing and criticises political correctness and identity politics.
 He is a Brexit supporter.
 Doyle supported Jeremy Corbyn during the 2017 United Kingdom general election.

 Personal life

 Doyle is gay.
-His uncle is political activist Eamonn Melaugh.
+His uncle was political activist Eamonn Melaugh.